wunderflats/validator/README.md

 #### opts

 * `opts.async = false` - let the validator run asynchronously.
 Must be set if any validator returns a promise, otherwise throws an error during validation.
+* `opts.throwing = (Custom)Error` - will let the validator throw / reject with an instance of provided error constructor if there are errors (passing them as a parameter to the constructor).
+Otherwise, resolve with / return input.

 ## Usage